ÆON Bukit Tinggi Shopping Centre

 Full aerial view of AEON Bukit Tinggi Shopping Centre.

-ÆON Bukit Tinggi Shopping Centre is a shopping mall with a floor area of around 2100000 sqft.
-Also known as Jusco Bukit Tinggi, the mall is located in the Bandar Bukit Tinggi township, Klang, Selangor, Malaysia.
+ÆON Bukit Tinggi Shopping Centre is a shopping mall also known as Jusco Bukit Tinggi, located in the Bandar Bukit Tinggi township, Klang, Selangor, Malaysia.
 It is the largest ÆON (JUSCO) shopping centre in Malaysia and Southeast Asia (and the largest in Asia).

 The RM350 million (over US$111 million) mall was opened on 24 November 2007 by the Sultan of Selangor, Sultan Sharafuddin Idris Shah.

 The mall has a gross lettable/leasable area of 1800000 sqft, making it one of the largest shopping malls in Malaysia.
 The AEON store is the anchor tenant.
 Other stores include restaurants, cafes, specialty and service stores, food courts, leisure and entertainment stores, cinemas, sport stores, and book store.

-The mall will be directly connected to the Bandar Bukit Tinggi LRT station on the Shah Alam line, which is stated to open in late 2025.
+The mall is directly connected to the Bandar Bukit Tinggi LRT station on the LRT Shah Alam line.
 It is the first AEON to have a joint hotel and apartment, The Landmark.
 AEON Bukit Tinggi has around 25,000 customers on weekdays and more than 40,000 at weekends.
 It has more than 3,000 carparks.